MicrosoftDocs/azure-devops-docs/docs/pipelines/process/variables.md

 Some tasks define output variables, which you can consume in downstream steps within the same job.
 ::: moniker-end

- - To reference a variable from a task within the same job, use `TASK.VARIABLE`.
+ - To reference a variable from a different task within the same job, use `TASK.VARIABLE`.
  - To reference a variable from a task from a different job, use `dependencies.JOB.outputs['TASK.VARIABLE']`.

 > [!NOTE]